Bedrock-OSS/regolith-docs/docs/project-configuration/project-config-file.md

 ```

 ### Project Config Standard Fields
-- `name`- The name of the project.
-Regolith uses it to determine the names of the exported packs in some cases.
-See {ref}`Export Targets<export-targets>` for more information.
+- `name`: The name of the project.
+Regolith may use this value to name exported packs.
+For more details, see {ref}`Export Targets<export-targets>`.
-- `author`- The author of the project.
+- `author`: The author of the project.
-- `packs`- The location of the behavior and resource packs.
+- `packs`: Specifies the locations of the behavior and resource packs.

 ### Regolith Fields
-Everything inside the `regolith` field contains Regolith-specific information.
+The `regolith` field contains all Regolith-specific configurations.

 #### formatVersion
-The version of the Regolith configuration format.
-This is used to determine how Regolith should read the configuration file.
-Usually, you don't have to worry about this field, Regolith will create it for you when you initialize a project.
-You can read more about it on the {ref}`format versions page<format-versions>`.
+Specifies the version of the Regolith configuration format.
+This field determines how Regolith interprets the configuration file.
+Generally, you don't need to modify this field, as Regolith automatically sets it during project initialization.
+For more details, refer to the {ref}`format versions page<format-versions>`.

 (project-config-data-path)=
 #### dataPath
-The path to the folder where Regolith will store the data folders of the filters.
-It's like an extension to `behaviorPack` and `resourcePack` folders, feeding data to your project, but specifically for the Regolith filters.
+Defines the path to the folder where Regolith stores the data used by filters.
+This folder acts as an extension to the `behaviorPack` and `resourcePack` directories, providing additional data specifically for use with Regolith filters.

 (filter-definitions)=
 #### filterDefinitions
-Filter definitions field contains a list of the filters used in the project.
-Every time you run the `regolith install` command, Regolith will add a new filter to this list with its version and URL, so the field is mostly managed by Regolith.
+The `filterDefinitions` field lists all filters used in the project.
+Whenever you run the `regolith install` command, Regolith updates this field by adding new filters along with their versions and URLs.Typically, this field is managed by Regolith, and manual editing is not required unless you need to create a {ref}`local filter<local-filters>`.Here's an example of the `filterDefinitions` syntax:

-The only time you should manually edit this field is when you want create a {ref}`local filter<local-filters>`.

-The syntax of the `filterDefinitions` field is as follows:
 ```json
 "filterDefinitions": {
     "name_ninja": {